asrahi-7/as-rahi/README.md

 This is the repository for my personal portfolio website, designed to showcase my skills, projects, and experience in a modern, animated, and professional format.
 The website is built as a single-page application and is fully responsive for optimal viewing on all devices.

 Live Demo
-You can view the live version of my portfolio here: https://asrahi-7.github.io/portfolio/ (Note: Replace this with your actual GitHub Pages URL after deployment.)
+You can view the live version of my portfolio here: https://asrahi-7.github.io/as-rahi/#

 Features
 Modern & Animated UI: Smooth animations on scroll to make the user experience engaging.